MuriloMelo94/Laravel-Bootcamp/README.md

   npm install
 ```

-For DataBase easy set with sqlite, run
+For DataBase easy set with sqlite, change the .ENV file (deleting all DB_* variable lines, only setting DB_CONNECTION as 'SQLITE'), then run

 ```bash
   php artisan migrate